sherlockq/gatsby-blogsite/src/markdown-pages/2020-04-13-transducers-in-clojure-explained.md

 ## Transducer function

 Basically, a transducer function is a wrapper over a reducing function.
-It returns a new reducing function, in which it additionaly does its own logic and then invokes the original reducing function.
+It returns a new reducing function, in which it does its own logic and then invokes the original reducing function.

 **What it actually does, is pre-processing the individual item of the collection lazily.
 When its work is done, it'll pass the processed item to the reducing function, or not (like what `filter` does).**